-At The Koffel Law Firm, we are presented with many types of cases, every day.
+At Koffel Brininger Nesbitt, we are presented with many types of cases, every day.
 Each case, like each person, is different, no matter how similar the fact patterns may appear to be.

 Building a criminal defense is not unlike building a house.
 While you have a goal in mind, there are many tools that will be needed to complete the job.